Teach Kids Ukulele

 - Go over the parts of the instrument.
 If you aren’t sure about the parts here is a good article and diagram on what is what.

-- Tuning –Knowing how to tune your ukulele is pretty important.
+- Tuning –Knowing how to tune your instrument is pretty important.
 There is a simple quick video here on how to do that.

 - What are chords